These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 A. The Roundtable format is a real discussion format rather than a panel or lecture or poster format.
 Each table will have three presenters, and each presenter will have twenty minutes for a presentation.

-Q. Am I included in this format even though I requested a different format?
+Q. Could I have been offered this format even though I requested a different one?

 Q. Is there a data projector or presentation screen available for this format?

-A. No. This is a discussion format that takes place at your Roundtable with the participants at your Roundtable.
+A. No. This is a discussion format that takes place at your Roundtable with the participants at your table.

 Q. Should I bring a laptop to make what might otherwise be a PowerPoint presentation?